 Another inherited blood disorder, called thalassemia, might also make you more likely to have serious COVID-19 symptoms.
 In thalassemia, the body doesn't produce enough hemoglobin and this affects how well the red blood cells can carry oxygen.

 Weakened immune system

 A healthy immune system fights the germs that cause disease.
-But many conditions can weaken your immune system.
-Conditions that affect your immune system and increase your risk of serious illness from COVID-19 include:
+But many conditions and treatments can weaken your immune system, including:

 - Organ transplants

 - Bone marrow transplant

 - Long-term use of prednisone or similar drugs that weaken your immune system

 If you have a weakened immune system, you may need to take extra precautions to avoid the virus that causes COVID-19.
 Routine doctor appointments may be delayed or happen via phone or video conference.
 You may want to have your medications mailed to you, so you don't have to go to the pharmacy.